Leptospirosis update 2026

 What is it?

-Leptospirosis is caused by infection with the leptospira bacteria, transmitted to dogs in rat or livestock urine.
-Dogs become infected when their mucous membranes (e.g. their gums or genitals) come into contact with a stagnant water source that has collected animal urine, and in which the bacteria have had opportunity to replicate.
+Leptospirosis is caused by infection with Leptospira bacteria, transmitted to dogs in rat or livestock urine.
+Dogs become infected when their mucous membranes (e.g. gums or genitals) come into contact with stagnant water that has collected animal urine, allowing the bacteria to survive and replicate.

 Importantly, leptospirosis can be transmitted from dogs to humans, however this is uncommon.